WLRN-FM: The Palm Beaches

-On October 16, 2015, WLRN-FM announced it would lease the HD2 subchannel of WFLV in West Palm Beach and its FM translator 101.9 W270AD from the Educational Media Foundation (EMF).
-The subchannel and translator would simulcast WLRN-FM in the region as "101.9, NPR For The Palm Beaches."
-Until then, listeners in the Palm Beach area had to try pulling in 91.3 WLRN-FM from its main transmitter in Pembroke Pines, quite distant for an FM signal to reach.
+On October 16, 2015, WLRN-FM announced it would lease the HD2 subchannel of WFLV in West Palm Beach and its FM translator 101.9 W270AD from EMF.
+The subchannel and translator would simulcast WLRN-FM in the region as "101.9, NPR For The Palm Beaches".
+Until then, listeners in the Palm Beach area had to try pulling in WLRN-FM from its main transmitter in Pembroke Pines, quite distant for an FM signal to reach.

 The translator on 101.9 MHz began airing WLRN-FM programming in November 2015.
 Other than W270AD, there was no NPR affiliate on the Florida Coast between Miami and Orlando.
-In 1982, a new NPR station signed on in Fort Pierce, WQCS 88.9 FM, owned by Indian River State College.
+In 1982, a new NPR station signed on in Fort Pierce, WQCS, owned by Indian River State College.
 But its transmitter is distant from the Palm Beaches as well.

 Although 101.9 W270AD's programming is produced by WLRN-FM, it airs a slightly different schedule from WLRN-FM's main signal.
-On weekday evenings, it doesn't air Radyo Lekol (Creole-language program produced by MDCPS; weeknights from 9:00-9:30pm) or Evening Jazz (weeknights from 9:30pm–1:00am).
+On weekday evenings, it does not air Radyo Lekol (Creole-language program produced by MDCPS; weeknights from 9:00-9:30pm) or Evening Jazz (weeknights from 9:30pm–1:00am).
 Programming from the BBC World Service airs instead.

 Controversy

-In June 2011, WLRN dropped ties with the Florida Public Radio Network.
-That is a statewide network of public radio stations designed to provide coverage of the Florida Legislature and other Florida-relevant issues.
+In June 2011, WLRN dropped ties with the Florida Public Radio Network, the statewide network of public radio stations designed to provide coverage of the Florida Legislature and other Florida-relevant issues.
 This was partly in response to its producer, WFSU-FM in Tallahassee, receiving $2.8 million in funding for various services related to Florida government, including $497,522 for "statewide government and cultural affairs programming", which includes the Florida Public Radio Network.

 This is despite the $4.8 million of funding to other public radio and television stations (including WLRN radio and television) vetoed by Governor Rick Scott in May 2011.
 In its place, WLRN-FM signed on to a joint partnership between the Tampa Bay Times and The Miami Herald in coverage of state issues from the papers' Tallahassee bureau.